kstough00/first-mile-navigating-curriculum-learn/README.md

 # Lessons
 The individual pieces of curriculum on Learn are called **"lessons."** Before we go any further, let's get a little more familiar with how lessons work.

 Later lessons build off the earlier ones, so it is strongly advised that you complete each lesson before you advance to the next one.
-Use this navigation to go back and review earlier content if needed.
+Use the navigation to go back and review earlier content if needed.

 Lessons you've completed will be filled in with a green circle, and your current lesson will be orange.
 You can always view your total lessons completed on your Learn.co profile page.